CogentRoleplayCommunity/FogentRoleplay/Adventures/TunnelsOfTuntin/TunnelsOfTuntin.md

 If the wolf is slain, Klarg attempts to descend the chimney to area 3 and flee the cave complex.

-**Treasure:**
+#### Treasure

 The captured stores are voluminous, requiring a wagon for transportation.
 Returning the supplies to the Lionshield Coster in Phandalin (see part 2, "Phandalin") results in a reward of 50 bc and the friendship of Linene and her company.
 Additionally, Klarg's treasure chest holds 600 cc, 11 bc, two vials of minor healing blood, and a jade statuette of a frog with tiny golden orbs for eyes (40 bc).
-The small statuette can easily fit into a pocket or pouch.
+The small statuette can easily fit into a pocket or pouch.**

-**### What Comes Next?**
+### What Comes Next?

 The following leg of the journey unfolds in Phandalin, offering the adventurers several compelling reasons to visit the town: